ucula/Slash_Mobs/DESCRIPTION.md

+# SLASH MOBS!
-**Slash mobs** is a game about you fightning against monsters, getting coins, leveling up and buying new weapons to train better and easier.
+**Slash mobs** is a game about you fightning against monsters, getting coins, leveling up unlocking more skills and buying new weapons to train better and easier.

 ### Overview